 - Clean your camera lenses and make sure your tripod is functioning solidly.
 Little things like this can save you a lot of hassle in the morning.

-What Time Do I Need To Arrive For Sunrise At Mesa Arch?
+What Time Should You Arrive For Sunrise At Mesa Arch?

 The worst thing you can do is make the effort to get up early, drive all the way there and realize you’re far too late, the sun is already up and people are leaving the location as you arrive!